Tag Archives: Sustainable Construction

 Deep Soil Mixing

-Introduction: Building on Unstable Foundations – The Singaporean Imperative The glittering skyline and intricate subterranean networks of Singapore stand as a modern marvel of engineering, a testament to human ingenuity triumphing over geological adversity.
-This city-state’s relentless vertical and downward expansion is built, quite literally, upon some of the most challenging ground conditions found […]
+The glittering skyline and intricate subterranean networks of Singapore stand as a modern marvel of engineering, a testament to human ingenuity triumphing over geological adversity.
+This city-state’s relentless vertical and downward expansion is built, quite literally, upon some of the most challenging ground conditions found anywhere in the world.
+This reality presents a fundamental conflict […]

 Future-Proofing the Lion City: Structural Retrofitting and Strengthening of Ageing Infrastructure in Singapore